PidiGalaxies/photomass/README.md

 ## Limitations
 The script uses [NED](ned.ipac.caltech.edu) and [`get_icrs_coordinates` from `astropy`](cds.unistra.fr) to get galactic extinctions and coordinates for the given galaxy.
 If the object is not present in these databases corresponding exception will be raised.
+You can use custom coordinates with `--coordinates` option to circumvent this limitation.

 ## Running the script